kansias/magbot/README.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

 You can now use the keyboard to control the robot.
-The following keys can be used to control the robot:
+The following keys can be used to control the robot

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.